avelino/liquidluck/docs/theme.rst

 Variables
 ----------

 There are two levels of variables, global and templatable.
-Global means that this variable can be accessed in every template, and templatable means that this variable can be accessed in specify template.
+Global means that a variable can be accessed in every template, and templatable means that a variable can be accessed in specific template.

 Global Variables